 Notes: Bettane & Desseauve 16/20, Wine Spectator 90–93/100

-Clos Badon is a refined and elegant Grand Cru, with aromas of black fruits and delicate vanilla notes.
-A wine that opens up to reveal a generous and powerful palate, with a smooth attack and a full finish.
-All of Thunevin's expertise in a beautiful vintage! • Delivery in wooden crates for orders of 6 bottles of this wine delivered in France •
+Clos Badon is a refined and elegant Grand Cru, with aromas of dark fruit and delicate vanilla notes.
+A wine that opens with a generous and powerful palate, featuring a smooth attack and a full-bodied finish.
+All of Thunevin's expertise in a truly exceptional vintage! • Orders of 6 bottles of this wine shipped within France will be delivered in a wooden crate •

-Buy your Thunevin wines at the best price in a private sale!
+Buy your Thunevin wines at the best prices in a private sale!

 Eye